omegasenior/topbiketoursportugal/content/pages/home/index.en.md

     that surprise and exceeded expectations.
   heading: "## Latest blog posts"
 ---
-## Our contact form is now working: please contact us thru our email info@topbiketoursportugal.com.
+## Our contact form is not working: please contact us thru our email info@topbiketoursportugal.com.

 # Portugal Bike Tours